bharadwajks/Akshay_Codebase/README.md

 A 3-tier environment is a common setup.
 Use a tool of your choosing/familiarity create these resources on a cloud environment (GCP Cloud).
 Please remember we will not be judged on the outcome but more focusing on the approach, style and reproducibility.

+If we are building a 3 tier app.. we should have follwoing as pre-requisites

+Cloud identity and organization

+Users and groups

+Administrative access  (IAM Permissions)

+Set up billing

+Networking

 Step1: Log into GCP Cloud Shell